-3023.704 Electronic products environmental assessment tool (EPEAT).
+3023.704 Electronic products environmental assessment tool.

-(a)(1)(iii) The authority to grant an exception that no Electronic products environmental assessment tool (EPEAT)-registered product meets agency requirements is delegated to the contracting officer.
+(a)(1)(iii) The authority to grant an exception that no EPEAT-registered product meets agency requirements is delegated to the contracting officer.
 The exception shall be documented and placed in the contract file.